seanox/seanox-ai-nlp/README.md

 </p>

 # Description
-Structured data in technical domains (e.g. engineering, meteorology) often contain specialized terminology, measurement units, parameter specifications, and symbolic values.
+Structured data in technical domains (e.g. industry, government) often contain specialized terminology, measurement units, parameter specifications, and symbolic values.
 These elements pose a challenge for similarity methods based solely on embeddings due to their limited semantic resolution.

 This package follows a hybrid approach, in which rule-based processing, NLP-based filtering, and embeddings can be combined so that domain-specific